sid-1998/booknotes/system-design/system-design-interview/Tinder-HLD/design-tinder.md

 XMPP (Extensible Messaging and Presence Protocol) is a real-time communication protocol based on XML.
 It is widely used for instant messaging, presence detection, and real-time data exchange.
 XMPP is decentralized, open-standard, and extensible, making it a strong choice for chat applications.

 User needs to establish connection to server to send and receive messages.
 We will introduce a new service for this (SESSIONS service) it will have a DB of its own that stores userID->connectionID.
-It will check which connection is the other user using and send a message to that socket so that userB can reievce mesge of userA
+It will check which connection is the other user using and send a message to that socket so that userB can receive message of userA

+we need to have a dedicated xmpp server for real time chats, as API gateway are not suitable to maintain real time connections.
+The API gateway authenticates and route request to appropriate xmpp server and stores userID -> xmpp server mapping in cache.
+Client is provided info of xmpp server to create a connection.
+Now user can directly communicate with xmpp server **(this part is added later so it's not in diagram, more indepth discussion about chat system is done in design whatsapp notes)**

 ### added direct messaging in HLD
 ![img_4.png](images/img_4.png)